Powerlearnproject/se-assignment-day-2-git-and-github-kelvinmwilu/README.md

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?
 Public repositories on GitHub are accessible to everyone, promoting open collaboration and visibility, making them ideal for open-source projects.
 In contrast, private repositories are restricted to specific users, offering enhanced security and controlled access, suitable for proprietary or confidential work.
 Public repositories are free and widely visible, while private repositories may require a paid plan for additional features and collaborators.
 The key difference lies in accessibility and the intended use—public for open sharing, private for secure, internal development.
 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+	Set Up Git – Install and configure Git
+	git config --global user.name "Your Name"
+	git config --global user.email "your.email@example.com"
+	Create a Local Repository - Navigate to your project directory using the terminal/command prompt, This creates a .git directory in your project, where Git stores all its history and metadata.
+	Stage Your Changes - Add files to the staging area, which prepares them to be included in the next commit: git add - The . adds all the files in the current directory.
+	Make Your First Commit- Commit the staged files to your local repository with a descriptive message - git commit -m "Initial commit".
+	Create a GitHub Repository
+	Link Your Local Repository to GitHub
+	Push Your Commit to GitHub

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.